sbpappas/Password-Manager/README.md

 Potential future expansions:
 Currently it is file-based, but hope to expand to store passwords in a database.
-In development: A GUI for a friendlier user experience would also be sweet.
+In development: A GUI for a friendlier user experience.